 3.5 | Beta-band ERD

-The grand average topographic map for all trials and the distribution of electrodes showing an ERD significantly different from zero are shown in Figure.
-7A.
+The grand average topographic map for all trials and the distribution of electrodes showing an ERD significantly different from zero are shown in Figure 7A.
 Activity in the beta-band was charecterised by a consistent ERD over contralateral sensorimotor regions, an effect which became stronger and more bilateral in Go primed trials and when participants were offered a +10p reward.
-Grand average topographic maps in each of the three reward conditions are shown for Go primed trials in Figure.
-7B and for No-Go primed trials in Figure.
+Grand average topographic maps in each of the three reward conditions are shown for Go primed trials in Figure 7B and for No-Go primed trials in Figure.
 7C.

 Three clusters of electrodes showing a significant main effect of reward or prime were found in the left (contralateral) and right (ipsilateral) sensorimotor region of the scalp.
-Consistent with previous research (Salmelin & Hari, 1994; Stancak & Pfurtscheller, 1996), these clusters were marginally more anterior than the cluster of electrodes selected in the alpha band (Figures.
-6B-C).
+Consistent with previous research (Salmelin & Hari, 1994; Stancak & Pfurtscheller, 1996), these clusters were marginally more anterior than the cluster of electrodes selected in the alpha band (Figures 6B-C).

 The significant main effect of reward found in the ipsilateral sensorimotor cluster of electrodes (C1;shown in Figure.
 7D) (F(2,46) = 11.73, p <.001, ηp2 = .34) was found to be the result of ERD in the 0p reward condition being significantly weaker than in both the +10p condition (p <.001) and the -10p condition (p = .01), but no difference was found between the +10p and -10p conditions (p > .05).
 A significant main effect of prime was also found in this cluster of electrodes (F(1,23) = 4.65, p = .042, ηp2 = .17), with ERD being stronger in Go primed compared to NoGo primed trials.
-A bar chart to show the ERD across conditions for this cluster can be seen in Figure.
-7E.
+A bar chart to show the ERD across conditions for this cluster can be seen in Figure 7E.

 Two clusters were found in the permutation analysis with significant main effects of prime.
 The locations of these clusters are shown in Figure.
 7F.
 The first cluster (C2), was found over contralateral sensorimotor regions, and the main effect of prime (F(1,23) = 17.30, p < .001, ηp2 = .43) was due to ERD in Go primed trials being stronger than in NoGo primed trials.
 The second cluster (C3) was found over ipsilateral sensorimotor area, where the main effect of prime (F(1,23) = 17.08, p < .001, ηp2 = .43) was the result of a stronger ERD in Go primed compared to NoGo primed trials.
 No significant interactions were found between reward and prime in any of the electrode clusters selected for further analysis.
-Bar charts of ERD values across conditions in these two clusters can be seen in Figure.
-7G.
+Bar charts of ERD values across conditions in these two clusters can be seen in Figure 7G.

 To test the relationship between ERD changes in the beta band and RT changes, difference variables were created by subtracting Go primed from NoGo primed ERD and RTs, as well as by subtracting mean ERD and RTs in the +10p and -10p conditions from those in the 0p condition.